ctrueden/equilibrium/_pages/events/case-12e5.md

 - Feytouched swear an *oath of service*: assistance in future for a particular to-be-named task, for no more than a year and a day.
 - Godtouched swear an *oath of exile*: never to return to Elyrian lands.

-Alternately, when Sartus requests an alternate bargain, the voices of the Courts suggested for the feytouched to bond with the court, to gain its power but participate in its politics.
+Alternately, when Sartus requests an alternate bargain, the voices of the Courts speak!
+They suggest for the Feytouched to bond with the court, to gain its power but participate in its politics.

-Ozborn swears: "The sun in your kingdom shall not shine again upon this face."
-With [Janus Ilaris](../dossiers/janus-ilaris) representing the Unseelie Court, summoned by the queen in flesh and blood.
+Ozborn swears: "The sun in your kingdom shall not shine again upon this face," the vow sealed by a painful wave of psionic energy from [Janus Ilaris](../dossiers/janus-ilaris) representing the Unseelie Court, summoned by the queen in flesh and blood.

 Cal is shocked to see the ghost, and refuses to swear an oath with him.
 He offers to swear an oath with the Queen, but she smiles sadly and says that in 7 days' time, she will no longer be capable of enforcing such an oath.
 (The more astute and empathic amongst the SPI infer that the queen thinks she is going to die!)
 But the queen summons [Orsob](../dossiers/orsob), a satyr, to represent the Seelie Court, and Cal swears the oath of exile by drinking a cup of tea with him: